lijie-hu/lijie-hu.github.io/_pages/teaching.md

 Now a researcher at JoinQuant.
 - Tianhao Huang (Nankai University, Undergraduate Student), 04/2023-10/2024 <br>
 Research: [EMNLP 2024, Oral], [TMLR], [ICCV 2025] <br>
-Now a Ph.D. student at the University of Virginia.
+Now a Ph.D. student at the University of Virginia. <br>
 ......